-My concern is I have the fifth edition of that very same book printed in 1982, and the Orlando Public Library has the 1962 edition.
+My concern is I own the fifth edition of that very same book printed in 1982, and referenced by Austin and the Orlando Public Library also has the 1962 edition.
 Despite Austin’s reference to it there is no reference to edible seeds of the Cnidoscolus stimulosus in either edition.
 Perhaps it was included in the 1968 edition but not the ’62 or the ’82, which are identical.
 It could also be a mis-reference and she wrote about it in some other book, or Austin just got it wrong.
-Morton was very careful and her word on poisonous plants is still law more than 15 years after her accidental death… no, it was a car accident, not a plant accident.
+Morton was very careful and her word on poisonous plants is still law more than 20 years after her accidental death… no, it was a car accident not a plant accident.
 I have seen one reference to C. stimulosus saying the seeds were edible but no mention of the root, which is odd.
 I have yet to find in the same reference say the root AND the seeds are both edible, which makes me think folks are copying information and don’t really know.
 Incidentally, C. stimulosus is one of the few plants with milky sap that produces an edible root (cooked.)

 There is a hint that the C. texanus root might be edible.
 A 1954 study said: “The root of C. texanus, heretofore not examined chemically, has been found to be high in carbohydrate content with alkaloids and glycosides absent, or present only in negligible quantities.
 Other interesting facts observed in this investigation indicate that the root system as well as other parts of the plant might be worthy of further investigation.”